Etna: the fiery giant of Sicily

 3. An experience accessible to everyone

-Etna offers itineraries for every level:
+Etna offers routes for every level:

 - easy paths near the Silvestri Craters

-- guided excursions of medium difficulty
+- medium-difficulty guided excursions

 - more challenging ascents with volcanological guides